michael2012z/BitBible/markdown/KJV/files/Ps.md

 8. Trust in him at all times; ye people, pour out your heart before him: God is a refuge for us.
 Selah.

-9. Surely men of low degree are vanity, and men of high degree are a lie: to be laid in the balance, they are altogether lighter than vanity.altogether: or, alike
+9. Surely men of low degree are vanity, and men of high degree are a lie: to be laid in the balance, they are altogether lighter than vanity.

 10. Trust not in oppression, and become not vain in robbery: if riches increase, set not your heart upon them.

-11. God hath spoken once; twice have I heard this; that power belongeth unto God.power: or, strength
+11. God hath spoken once; twice have I heard this; that power belongeth unto God.

 12. Also unto thee, O Lord, belongeth mercy: for thou renderest to every man according to his work.

 ## Psalms 63

-1. A Psalm of David, when he was in the wilderness of Judah.O God, thou art my God; early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and thirsty land, where no water is;thirsty: Heb. wearywhere…: without water
+1. A Psalm of David, when he was in the wilderness of Judah.O God, thou art my God; early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and thirsty land, where no water is;

 2. To see thy power and thy glory, so as I have seen thee in the sanctuary.